The Place What's Included Daily Life Pricing Show Interest

 Transfer

-1.5 hour drive from Bogota.
-We can arrange shared transport (~$30/family each way) or you can rent a car.
+3.5 hour drive from Bogota.
+We can arrange your own family transport or shared with others or you can rent a car.

 Visa